 Should scuba divers be using vapes and what harm is there in vaping in-between dives?

-Whilst there’s good knowledge and research to suggest that cigarettes and scuba diving are a bad thing (or certainly not a good thing!), I think the jury is still out on vapes and vaping when scuba diving.
+Vaping and scuba diving is a concern, and whilst there’s good knowledge and research to suggest that cigarettes and scuba diving are a bad thing (or certainly not a good), the jury is still out on vapes and vaping and scuba diving.
+Or as some call them Juuling and scuba diving.

 Actually, I think the jury’s out all together on whether or not vapes are good or bad for anyone to use, let alone scuba divers using vapes!